manuelmlmadeira/DeFoG/README.md

 Checkpoints, along with their corresponding results and generated samples, are shared [here](https://drive.switch.ch/index.php/s/MG7y2EZoithAywE).

 To run sampling and evaluate generation with a given checkpoint, set the `general.test_only` flag to the path of the checkpoint file (`.ckpt` file).
 To skip sampling and directly evaluate previously generated samples, set the flag `general.generated_path` to the path of the generated samples (`.pkl` file).

+(*Note*: The released checkpoints are retrained models from the public repository.
+Their performance is consistent with the paper’s findings, with minor variations attributable to training/sampling stochasticity.)

 ---